Categories: ASD and DD, Adult-focused; ASD and DD, Child-focused

 It is important to remember that one specific AAC strategy is not a lifelong choice for a person.
 AAC modalities may change over time, or the needs of the individual using AAC may change.
 Either way, it’s important to remember that AAC is communication, and having a way to communicate is a fundamental human right.

-Brittany Belanger, M.S.
-Ed CCC-SLP, Rachel Flaherty, M.S.
+Rachel Flaherty, M.S.
 CCC-CLP, and Marja Ruderman, M.S.
-CCC-SLP are Speech-Language Pathologists at the May Center School for Autism and Developmental Disabilities in Randolph, Mass.
+CCC-SLP are Speech-Language Pathologists at the May Center School for Autism and Developmental Disabilities in Randolph, Mass.; Brittany Belanger, M.S.
+Ed CCC-SLP, is a former May Institute employee.